 Most arrhythmias neither cause symptoms nor interfere with the heart’s ability to pump blood.
 Thus, they usually pose little or no risk, although they can cause considerable anxiety if a person becomes aware of them.
 However, some arrhythmias, harmless in themselves, can lead to more serious arrhythmias.
 Any arrhythmia that impairs the heart’s ability to pump blood adequately is serious.
 How serious depends in part on whether the arrhythmia originates in the sinoatrial node Regulation of the Heart The heart and blood vessels constitute the cardiovascular (circulatory) system.
-The heart pumps the blood to the lungs so it can pick up oxygen and then pumps oxygen-rich blood to the body.... read more , in the atria, or in the ventricles.
-Generally, arrhythmias that originate in the ventricles are more serious than those that originate in the atria, which are more serious than those that originate in the sinoatrial node.
+The heart pumps the blood to the lungs so it can pick up oxygen and then pumps oxygen-rich blood to the body.... read more , in the atria, in the atrioventricular node, or in the ventricles.
+Generally, arrhythmias that originate in the ventricles are more serious than those that originate in the atria, which are more serious than those that originate in the sinoatrial node or atrioventricular node.
 However, there are many exceptions.